Asciotti/CourseProject/README.md

 # Setup

-The following instructions have been tested with Python3.7 on Windows
+The following instructions have been tested with Python3.7 on Windows.

 1. You should have ElasticSearch installed and running -- https://www.elastic.co/guide/en/elasticsearch/reference/current/targz.html